 The treatment of choice for OSA is CPAP therapy, which provides a steady stream of air through a mask that is worn during sleep.
 This airflow keeps the airway open to prevent pauses in breathing and restore normal oxygen levels.
 Help for OSA is available at more than 2,200 AASM-accredited sleep disorders centers across the U.S.

-The SLEEP 2011 abstract supplement is available for download on the website of the journal SLEEP at https://www.journalsleep.org/ViewAbstractSupplement.aspx.
+The SLEEP 2011 abstract supplement is available for download on the SLEEP website.

 A joint venture of the American Academy of Sleep Medicine and the Sleep Research Society, the annual SLEEP meeting brings together an international body of more than 5,000 leading clinicians and scientists in the fields of sleep medicine and sleep research.
 At SLEEP 2011 (www.sleepmeeting.org), more than 1,000 research abstract presentations will showcase new findings that contribute to the understanding of sleep and the effective diagnosis and treatment of sleep disorders such as insomnia, narcolepsy and sleep apnea.